Posts by Aaron Kauffman

 Read MorePutting on God’s Glasses

 In leading a 103-year-old mission agency, I confess it can be hard to see where we’re headed sometimes.
-We do our best to craft careful plans, [but] if we’re not careful, we can end up discouraged and disillusioned.
-To see the present clearly and make sense of it, it helps me to put on the lenses of God’s future.
+We do our best to craft careful plans.
+But to see the present clearly and make sense of it, it helps me to put on the lenses of God’s future.

 Read MoreSeeds are Bursting Forth with New Life

 Patience is hard.
 We see a broken world in need of Christ and want change to happen right now.
 But seeds lie dormant for a long time before springing to life.
-Please join us in providing the support that will allow our ministries to bear lasting fruit for God’s kingdom.
+Thank you for providing the support that allows our ministries to bear lasting fruit for God’s kingdom.

 Read More